loxavia/edx-documentation/en_us/students/source/SFD_certificates.rst

 can change the certificate type until registration for verified certificates ends for your course, usually two or more weeks after the course starts.

-* To upgrade to a verified certificate, go to your dashboard, and then click **Challenge Yourself!** under the name of your course.
+* To upgrade to a verified certificate, go to your dashboard, and then select **Challenge Yourself!** under the name of your course.
 You'll then follow the onscreen instructions to register for a verified certificate.